-Betadine is a fantastic item to keep in your pet fit aid kit.
+Betadine is a fantastic item to keep in your pet’s first aid kit.
 It is an over-the-counter topical antiseptic used to treat wounds.
+Betadine works by releasing iodine, which kills a wide range of pathogens that may infect wounds, including bacteria, viruses, fungi, and protozoa.
+This broad-spectrum capability makes it an invaluable tool for preventing infections in minor injuries.
 Since this may not be a solution that will work for every pup, here are some things to consider when using betadine on dogs.

 Since this is an extremely potent antiseptic, you must dilute it with water before applying it to your pets’ skin.
 Betadine has a dark brown color, and you add water to it until it appears to be the color of iced-tea.
 If you apply this without diluting it, you will damage the tissue around your dogs’ wound.